Two research studies show that eating fast food is linked to a greater risk of suffering from depression.

 July 31st, 2011 · No Comments

-Recent research concludes that patients who have used anti-depressant medications can be nearly twice as susceptible to future episodes of major depression.
+He concludes that patients who have used anti-depressant medications can be nearly twice as susceptible to future episodes of major depression.
+Andrews and his colleagues studied dozens of previously published studies to compare outcomes for patients who used anti-depressants compared to those who used placebos.

 Tags: Prescription Drugs Addiction